lucanatorvs/project-liberation/README.md

 worden in de [WOW-NL](https://wow.knmi.nl/) database van de KNMI.

 ## flashing the esp
 Use a 'USB to serial' programer and conect the pins: 3v3, GND, RXD, TXD, DTR and RTS.
-Remember that the RX on the programer sould go to the TX on the esp and so the pcb, and visvers.
+Remember that the RX on the programer sould go to the TX on the esp and so the pcb, and visversa.
 In arduino, open the scetch and select the port of youre programer.
+Install the esp32 boardmaniger by adding the url `https://dl.espressif.com/dl/package_esp32_index.json` to the "additional board maniger URLs" section in youre arduino settings.
-If all the drivers are installed. you sould be able to flach the esp
+A list of the drivers is given and if all the drivers are installed, you sould be able to flach the esp.

 ## Keeping our logs clean
 Please read this and keep it in mind when writing commit messages: